OpenDSA/OpenDSA/RST/en/Testing/TestCoverage.rst

 The module in the last section was fairly difficult to come up with good code coverage.
 This is because you could not see the code.

+.. avembed:: AV/Testing/Triangle/withOutCode/TriangleApplet.html pe
+   :long_name: Triangle Testing (withOutCode)

 If you can see the code, it is relatively easy to come up with test cases to cover each branch.
 Try it this time with code visible.
 Try to get over 90% code coverage.

-.. avembed:: AV/Testing/Triangle/new/TriangleApplet.html pe
+.. avembed:: AV/Testing/Triangle/withCode/TriangleAppletWC.html pe
-   :long_name: Triangle Testing
+   :long_name: Triangle Testing (With code)

 So, did you find it easier to get code coverage when you had the code in front of you?